Start Using these 5 Essential Oils Now

 Essential Oils as Home Medicine

-Some essential oils are really handy to have around the home or with you when traveling.
-I use these five essential oils often and I never travel without them.
+Some essential oils are really handy to have around the home or with you when travelling.
+I use these five essential oils often, and I never travel without them.
 They can be easily used for a variety of ailments:

 Chamomile

-There are many different types of chamomile oil you can find.
+There are many different types of chamomile oil available.
 I suggest using “roman chamomile”.
-Chamomile is helpful for many reasons but it is particularly useful for insomnia.
-If you have trouble sleeping put a few drops in your palms, rub them together, and inhale and exhale deeply into your cupped hands.
-The medicinal properties will travel into your body and help to calm the body and mind.
-You can do this repeatedly throughout the night if needed.
+Chamomile is helpful for many reasons, but it is particularly useful for insomnia.
+If you have trouble sleeping, put a few drops in your palms, rub them together, and inhale and exhale deeply into your cupped hands.
+The medicinal properties will enter your body and help calm your body and mind.
+You can do this repeatedly throughout the night if you need to.

 Tea Tree

 Tea tree is antiviral, antibiotic, anti-fungal, and an antiseptic.
-It is incredibly powerful yet it is non-toxic for humans.
-You can use it “neat” (except on very sensitive skin) on sunburns, bites, fungal infections, and all sorts of infected areas.
-Keep it in your first aid kit or in the kitchen for those emergency situations.
+It is incredibly powerful yet non-toxic to humans.
+You can use it “neat” (except on very sensitive skin) for sunburns, bites, fungal infections, and other infected areas.
+Keep it in your first-aid kit or in the kitchen for emergencies.

 Lavender

-Lavender is another one of those oils that everyone should have around home.
-It is antibiotic and antiseptic and it is unmatched in its healing capabilities for burns and scrapes.
+Lavender is another oil everyone should have around the home.
+It is an antibiotic and antiseptic, unmatched in its healing capabilities for burns and scrapes.
 It prevents scarring and stimulates the immune system.
 In addition, it is very calming and has been shown to alleviate depression and shock.
-Lavender is a wonderful oil to add to beauty products like creams and lotions for its effect on the skin and its pleasing scent.
+Lavender is a wonderful oil to add to beauty products like creams and lotions for its skin benefits and pleasing scent.

 Peppermint

-Peppermint essential oil is a great oil to keep in your purse or your desk drawer for help with digestion.
-You can take a few drops in your mouth (just be sure you have real essential oil and be careful to not drip too much or get it on your lips because it will burn for a second!).
+Peppermint essential oil is a great oil to keep in your purse or desk drawer for digestion.
+You can take a few drops in your mouth (just be sure you have real essential oil and be careful not to drip too much or get it on your lips because it will burn for a second!).
 This will help with an upset stomach, nausea, flatulence, and bad breath.
-You can also use peppermint for clear thinking and headaches — just breath it in and watch as you feel refreshed and lighter.
+You can also use peppermint for clear thinking and headaches — just breathe it in and feel refreshed and lighter.

 Eucalyptus

-There are many varieties of eucalyptus and many uses for the oil of eucalyptus.
-But one of its best known uses is for any kind of respiratory condition.
-When inhaled it helps to clear the air passages quickly making it a go to remedy for coughs and colds.
-For this purpose look for the varieties “eucalyptus radiata” and “eucalyptus ravensara”.
-They can also be used by asthmatics looking to decrease the use of inhalers.
-To use, dilute with a carrier oil and apply on the throat and upper chest, breath in through cupped hands, and/or add to a steam bath.
+There is a wide variety of eucalyptus species, and many uses for eucalyptus oil.
+But one of its best-known uses is for respiratory conditions.
+When inhaled, it helps clear the airways quickly, making it a go-to remedy for coughs and colds.
+For this purpose, look for the varieties “eucalyptus radiata” and “eucalyptus ravensara”.
+They can also be used by asthmatics looking to reduce the need for inhalers.
+To use, dilute with a carrier oil, apply to the throat and upper chest, inhale through cupped hands, and/or add to a steam bath.

-I hope this gives you some ideas about how to use essential oils around the house!
+I hope this gives you some ideas for using essential oils around the house!

 Share This Post: